 Shortly after his arrival at TCU in 2011, Donati was instrumental in the final stages of fundraising for the $164 million rebuild of Amon G. Carter Stadium.
-He then led fundraising efforts for the $72 million renovation of the Ed and Rae Schollmaier Arena, Charlie and Marie Lupton Baseball Stadium at Williams-Reilly Field upgrades, the Huffman Football Center, refurbishing of the Schollmaier Basketball Complex, and the replacement of the Jane Justin Field and improved lighting at Garvey-Rosenthal Soccer Stadium.
+He then led fundraising efforts for the $72 million renovation of Ed and Rae Schollmaier Arena, upgrades at Charlie and Marie Lupton Baseball Stadium at Williams-Reilly Field, the Huffman Football Center, refurbishing of the Schollmaier Basketball Complex, and the replacement of the Jane Justin Field and improved lighting at Garvey-Rosenthal Soccer Stadium.

 Prior to TCU, Donati was with Leigh Steinberg Sports and Entertainment as general counsel and director of player representation.
 His extensive experience in professional and intercollegiate athletics includes fundraising positions with the University of Arizona Wildcat Club, Washington State University Cougar Athletic Fund and the Cal Poly University Mustang Club.